Upcoming Events - May 2010

 Syttende Mai

 Syttende Mai (1814) is actually Constitution Day.
-June 5th (1905) is Independence Day.
+However, Independence Day is on June 7.
 On such ancient land, it is surprising to realize that as a nation modern Norway is so young - less than 100 years old.
 Here is a quick "time line": Before the Viking age, Norway was split into numerous, small fiefdoms.

 In 872 AD, Harold the Fairhaired became Norway’s first king when he united most of the feuding states.
 The union did not survive him and feuding returned.